Psychology Internship Program

 Southammakosane and Dr. Wendell Wu.

-Interns also spend 70% of their time for three months on the Adolescent Psychiatry Inpatient Unit.
+Interns also spend 70 percent of their time for three months on the Adolescent Psychiatry Inpatient Unit.
 This

 program is designed to meet the medical and psychological needs of adolescents presenting in acute

 psychiatric crisis.
 These are primarily patients with psychosomatic disorders, depression, anxiety disorders,